LG refrigerator water dispenser not working - Simple Solutions

 After a filter change, air trapped in the line can prevent water flow.
 Try holding the dispenser button for 2-3 minutes to flush out the air.
 Ensure the filter is correctly installed and is a genuine LG part for optimal performance.

-What should I do if my LG fridge water dispenser is slow or dribbling?
+What should I do if my LG fridge water dispenser slow or dribbling?

 Check for kinks or damage in the water line and ensure proper water pressure (between 40-120 PSI).
 A kinked line or low pressure can restrict flow.
 Straighten out any kinks and consider a pressure regulator if water pressure is inconsistent.